 - As the mobile host moves to a new network (foreign network), it has to discover the foreign agent’s address and also the care-of address.

-The agent discovery is done with the help of two types of messages: agent advertisement and agent solicitation.
+The agent discovery phase includes two types of messages: agent advertisement and agent solicitation.

-If the advertisement is done by the foreign agent, then it sends a ‘list of addresses’ available as care-of addresses, among which mobile host can choose the one.
-The announcement of the care-of address that has been chosen by the mobile host is done in the registration request.
+If the advertisement is done by a foreign agent, then it sends a ‘list of addresses’ available as care-of addresses.
+From this list of addresses, the mobile host has to choose one.
+The announcement of the care-of address chosen by the mobile host is done in the registration request.

-In case, if a host in the network doesn’t receive ‘router ICMP advertisement’ packet.
-The host can initiate itself by sending router ICMP solicitation packet.
-If a mobile host has not received the ‘agent advertisement’, it can use router ICMP solicitation packet to send the ‘agent solicitation’ message.
+In case, if a host in the network doesn’t receive the ‘router ICMP advertisement’ packet.
+The host can initiate itself by sending the ‘router ICMP solicitation packet’.
+If a mobile host has not received the ‘agent advertisement’, it can use the ‘router ICMP solicitation packet’ to send the ‘agent solicitation’ message.

-The mobile host has to renew its registration if has been expired.
+The mobile host has to renew its registration if it has expired.
 While returning back to the home network the mobile host has to cancel or deregister its registration.
-This registration process involves two of messages: registration request and registration reply.
-This registration messages are first encapsulated in a UDP user datagram.
+This registration process involves two messages: registration request and registration reply.
+These registration messages are first encapsulated in a UDP user datagram.

 The reply packet is sent from the ‘home agent’ to the ‘mobile host’ via a ‘foreign agent’.
 This registration reply has the confirmation of whether the request is accepted or denied.

-Now finally, after agent discovery and registration process, the mobile host being in the foreign network, can communicate with the remote host.
+Now finally, after the agent discovery and registration process, the mobile host is in the foreign network and can communicate with the remote host.
 Let us see how?

 As the mobile host is not it’s the home network, the packet sent by the remote host is received by the home agent on behalf of the mobile host.

-The ‘home agent’ encapsulates the received IP datagram into another IP datagram (with home agent’s address in the source address field and foreign agent address in the destination address field) and relay it to the foreign agent.
+The ‘home agent’ encapsulates the received IP datagram into another IP datagram (with the home agent’s address in the source address field and the foreign agent address in the destination address field) and relays it to the foreign agent.

-Foreign agent receives the packet, remove the encapsulation and see the home address of the mobile host in the destination address field of the original packet sent by the remote host.
-The foreign agent reviews its registry table and sees that which care-of address has been registered to the corresponding home address and then forwards the packet corresponding mobile host.
+The foreign agent receives the packet, removes the encapsulation and sees the home address of the mobile host in the destination address field of the original packet sent by the remote host.
+The foreign agent reviews its registry table, observes which care-of address has been registered to the corresponding home address, and then forwards the corresponding mobile host packet.

-Next, if a mobile host being in the foreign network wants to reply or communicate with the remote host, it simply prepares a packet put its home address in the source address field of packet and remote hosts address in the destination address field of the packet.
-The mobile host then directly send the packet from the foreign network to the remote host.
+Next, if a mobile host being in the foreign network wants to reply or communicate with the remote host, it simply prepares a packet and puts its home address in the source address field of the packet and the remote host’s address in the destination address field of the packet.
+The mobile host then directly sends the packet from the foreign network to the remote host.

 Advantages and Disadvantages of Mobile IP

 - Mobile IP provides transparency while the data transfer process.
-It hides the fact that the mobile host is not in its home network and is communicating from the foreign network.
+It hides the fact that the mobile host is not in its home network and is communicating from a foreign network.

 - When the ‘remote host’ and ‘mobile host’ both are in a foreign network and still the data transfer is occurring through the ‘home agent’ then the data packet has to travel more distance though both the host are in the same network.